Skip to Main Content

 Location Managers

-Professional on-set location management keeping your Chinese locations running smoothly from Beijing, Shanghai, Hengdian.
+Skilled on-set location management that keeps your Chinese locations running smoothly across Beijing, Shanghai, and Hengdian.

-Location management in China requires professionals who understand the country's multi-layered permit system — from the China Film Administration's national requirements to provincial film bureaus and local government approvals.
-Our location managers facilitate the mandatory local partnerships and navigate the complex regulatory framework foreign productions need.
+Location management in China needs experts who know the country's layered permit system.
+It runs from the China Film Administration's national rules down to provincial film bureaus and local government approvals.
+Our location managers set up the required local partnerships.
+They also handle the tricky rules that foreign shoots face.

-We connect you with location managers experienced in China's unique filming environment.
-Our network includes professionals who manage shoots from Beijing's imperial landmarks to Shanghai's modern cityscapes, Hengdian's massive studio complex, and Yunnan's natural landscapes — providing the essential local expertise and connections your production needs.
+We connect you with location managers who know China's unique filming world.
+Our network spans experts who run shoots at Beijing's imperial landmarks, Shanghai's modern cityscapes, Hengdian's vast studio complex, and Yunnan's natural landscapes.
+Each one brings the local know-how and contacts your production needs.

 ACT 01